Five ingredient recipes. I ♥ them.

 - Sprinkle each fish filets with 2 tablespoons of Parmesan cheese.
 Broil for 10-11 minutes or until the fish is no longer translucent and the cheese is browned on the top.

 - Top each filet with fresh tomatoes and a tablespoon of pesto.
-If you have extra Parmesan, add just a tiny bit over the top of the fish, tomatoes, and pesto - it can look really pretty. :)
+If you have extra Parmesan, add just a tiny bit over the top of the fish, tomatoes, and pesto - it can look really pretty. :) Top with salt, pepper, lemon juice, and/or melted butter.

 Look how short and easy that is!
 I love it.